josiahcoad/Wanderland/README.md

 - download/clone the repo
 - go to ```chrome://extensions/``` in chrome browser
 - toggle Developer Mode (switch in top right corner of page)
-- click "Load Unpacked" and select the repo folder (button in top left corner of page)
+- click "Load Unpacked" (button in top left corner of page) and select the *dist* subolder inside the *wanderland* folder
 - go to any site with locations mentioned to see results pop up at the top of the page

 ### How to Build: